Google Gemini Explained: Overview of Gemini AI Models

 Gemini 2.5 Pro

-As part of the further development of Gemini 2.5, the Pro version has been equipped with a major update for programming tasks.
+As part of the ongoing development of Gemini 2.5, the Pro version has been equipped with a major update for programming tasks.
 Since June 2025, 2.5 Pro has been fully available and is no longer classified as experimental.
-The model now understands coding requests even more intuitively and delivers stronger results, allowing users to create compelling web applications with Canvas more quickly, for example.
+The model now understands coding requests even more intuitively and delivers stronger results, enabling users to create compelling web applications with canvas more quickly, for example.
 This upgrade builds on the consistently positive feedback on the original 2.5 Pro version, particularly with regard to programming and multimodal reasoning capabilities.

 Gemini 2.5 Flash